Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Conclusions and Discussion

-Another important direction for future work is the exploration of different methods for preprocessing data to include only the most significant edges.
-The two most apparent ways to do this are (1) eliminating insignificant edges by thresholding and (2) choosing time slices that reduce variance.
-The preferential attachment model of \cite{zhu2013oriented} gives one possible approach for eliminating insignificant edges.
+Another important direction for future work is the exploration of different methods for preprocessing data to include only the most important edges.
+The two most apparent ways to do this are (1) eliminating potentially insignificant edges by thresholding and (2) choosing time layers that reduce variance.
+The preferential-attachment model of Zhu et al.~\cite{zhu2013oriented} gives one possible approach for eliminating insignificant edges.
 The way that one splits the times of a day can improve both accuracy and computational efficiency by reducing the total number of parameters.
-For example, in the cities that we studied, bicycle trips occurred sporadically between 1 am and 5 am, so it may be desirable lump all of these time slices into one time interval to decrease the number of parameters by $3$ and thereby decrease the variance.
-There exist methods to find suitable ways to segment time periods \cite{caceres2013temporal}, and trying to find the best ones to use in different situations is an active area of research.
+For example, in the cities that we studied, bicycle trips occurred sporadically between 1 am and 5 am, so it may be desirable lump all of these time layers into one time interval to decrease the number of parameters by three and thereby decrease variance.
+There exist methods that aim to find suitable ways to segment time periods \cite{caceres2013temporal}, and trying to find the best ones to use in different situations is an active area of research.